 }

-05 Run create-target-group command (OSX/Linux/UNIX) using the existing ELB configuration details returned at step no. 2 to build the required target group for the newly created ALB:
+05 Run create-target-group command (OSX/Linux/UNIX) using the configuration information returned at step no. 2 to create the necessary target group for your new Application Load Balancer:

 aws elbv2 create-target-group